Dead proposals aren't dead -- they're still paying retail

 EnergySage / SolarReviews / Door Knocking

-×$150-300 per lead from marketplace platforms, shared with 3-5 competitors
+• $150-300 per lead from EnergySage or SolarReviews, shared with 3-5 competitors

-×$800-1,500 cost per close in competitive markets (lead spend ÷ closes)
+• $800-1,500 cost per close in competitive markets

-Your past proposals only.
+• Your past proposals only.
 100% exclusive to you.

-Homeowners who already met your rep and received a custom system design
+• Homeowners who already met your rep and received a custom system design

-Pay per booked appointment only
+• Pay per booked appointment -- nothing until it works

-Design is already done — just update the financials and close
+• Design is already done.
+Just update the financials and close.

-An EnergySage lead costs $150-300 and gets shared with up to 5 other installers.
-You still have to run Aurora, build the proposal, and hope you're the first call.
-A reactivated proposal costs you nothing until they book — and the system design, shade analysis, and production estimates are already done.
+An EnergySage lead costs $150-300 and gets shared with up to 5 installers.
+A reactivated proposal costs you nothing until they book -- and the system design is already done.

-The Proof
+The proof

 The data doesn't lie.